 If flexibility is your main criteria in buying a vehicle, then the Ford EcoSport subcompact crossover can be counted as one of the best choices for a brand new car.
 Seated as one of Ford Philippines' three best-selling vehicles, the EcoSport received a major design refresh in August 2018.
 Not only was its exterior got even sleeker, but there's also a new engine option to make the range even more competitive in the local market.
 Inside the refreshed Ford EcoSport, you'll find a number of new things that, in comparison with the previous model, makes it more pleasant to look at and feel.
 The most noticeable thing new to the cabin is the eight-inch floating display screen that comes with Ford's SYNC 3 on the Titanium trim.

-The Ford EcoSport is offered in four trims in the Philippines: 1.0 EcoBoost Titanium AT, 1.5 Trend AT, 1.5 Trend MT, and 1.5 Ambiente MT as the base variant.
+The Ford EcoSport is offered in four trims in the Philippines: 1.0 EcoBoost Titanium AT, 1.5 Trend AT, and the 1.5 Trend MT as the base variant.
 The top-range Titanium variant receives top-of-the-line perks including six airbags and automatic start/stop engine system.
 For the engine, there are now two mills available for the American subcompact crossover.
 The 1.5-liter Inline 4-Cylinder Ti-VCT petrol engine is still available though it was improved in performance.
 This power plant now gives the car 121 hp and 1150 Nm of torque.
 A smaller turbocharged 1.0-liter EcoBoost engine was added to the range.
 It can put out 123 hp and 170 Nm of torque.
 There's also a new 6-speed conventional automatic transmission apart from the still-existing 5-speed manual gearbox.

 The Ford EcoSport was launched in the Philippines back in January 2014 – aimed for budget-conscious car buyers who want a flexible vehicle in a small package.
 Since then, it has started the subcompact crossover revolution in which other brands followed suit in the years to come.